Photo Cred: Austin Cline (1) | Updated: 4/3/2018

 Because of this political snare, the common people were apart of the faith in fear of the tyranny that loomed above them.
 If they did not believe in the Catholic faith, then they were subjected to torture or even death like those that were implemented during the Spanish Inquisition.
 This fear drove the commoner to live in utter submission to whatever the government said.
 Likewise, the government lived in utter submission to whatever the Catholic Church said because in those days, spiritual concerns superseded material matters.

 Regarding Islam in the Middle East, it is much more extreme when compared to the Catholic Church not only by the length of time, but also by the amount of death and torture inflicted onto non-believers throughout history.
-Nevertheless the same goal for both forms of these theocratic governments was to sustain control over the the region and in these two cases, through whatever means necessary.
-For the purposes of this blog-post, I’ll leave researching into both the abuses of the theocratic forms of the Catholic Church and Islam to you to look into further.
+These modern methods include, but are not limited to forcing homosexuals to jump off of buildings to their death, genital mutilation of women, stoning, and so on.
+Nevertheless the same goal for both forms of these theocratic governments was to sustain control over the region and in these two cases, through whatever means necessary.
+For the purposes of this blog-post, I’ll leave further research into both of these abuses of theocratic forms of government to you to look into on your own.

 Going back to where we started, this is what a theocratic government would look like if the Christian Reconstructionist had their way and that is why it is a danger to the American way of life.
 Under theocratic rule, every American would have to be Christian or suffer the severe consequences for believing otherwise.
-Not only that, but a very specific type of Christian that upholds certain beliefs like rejecting antinomianism (the polar opposite of legalism), presuppositionalism (polar opposite of evidentialism), and postmillennialism to name a few.
+Not only that, but a very specific type of Christian that upholds certain beliefs like rejecting antinomianism (opposite of legalism), upholding presuppositionalism (opposite of evidentialism), and affirming postmillennialism to name a few.

 As history can attest, when the political and the spiritual are unnaturally bent into a particular agenda we all lose.
 When it comes to Christian Reconstructionism, this just happens to be one of many attempts to do just that.
 Forcing someone to live a certain way in spite of their convictions in order to show them what you believe is a better way is not loving, but tyranny.
 In the name of freedom, there must be flexibility.
 In the specific case of Americans, what could be better than each and every one of us freely doing as we will to do, without infringing on the dignity inate in others.
 Sharing ideas rather than controlling them to fit within certain boundaries that favor one sect, while simultaneously oppressing another.